hanling3/recipe-book/documents/team-contract.md

 - Group Meeting Notetaker: Take notes for group meetings
 - External Project Coordinator: Go to TAs’ office hour if we need help with coding or design
 - Internal Project Coordinator: Check the team work progress; help schedule team meetings
+- Meeting scheduler: Send Zoom links for weekly meeting.

+We will rotate our roles each week.

 6. How will we hold ourselves and one another accountable?
 What (exactly) will we say to a team member who appears not to be contributing equally?
 To a team member who fails to deliver what was promised?